-An NPC's personality is a separate thing from their role in the game or their profession.
-There is an old screenwriting exercise: Describe the character without referencing their looks, profession, or motivation.
-NPCs aren't just there to die, and you never know who might become a recurring NPC in your campaign.
-You don't need full write-ups for everyone, but just a few one-word notes to riff off of and to keep the characterization consistent from appearance to appearance can go a long way into making your players comfortable about investing importance in an NPC.
+An NPC's personality is a separate thing from their in-game role or their profession.
+NPCs aren't just there to die (or impart information, etc.), and you never know who might become a recurring NPC.
+You don't need full write-ups for everyone, but just a few one-word notes to riff off and to keep the characterization consistent from appearance to appearance can go a long way into making your players comfortable about investing importance in an NPC.